fredie7/gpt_lab_task/README.md

 To run the system locally on your computer:
 1. Spin up your terminal from Visual Studio Code
-2. Navigate to the Command Prompt
+2. Navigate to the Command Prompt(preferred)
 3. Clone the repository using: git clone https://github.com/fredie7/gpt_lab_task.git
 4. Go into the directory: cd gpt_lab_task
 5. Create a virtual environment: python -m venv env